The 5 most common myths about strength training for fat loss

 I don't know many women that have the time to slave away on the treadmill for hours every day or do hundreds of sit-ups and squats.

-What if I told you that instead of slaving away on the treadmill for hours you could instead do a few high intensity focussed sessions each week that will turn you into a fat burning machine during the day while you work, run errands and even sleep!
+What if I told you that instead of slaving away on the treadmill for hours you could instead do a few high intensity focussed sessions each week that will turn you into a fat burning machine while you work, run errands and even sleep!

 Read on as I explore the 5 most common myths we hear daily about strength training and fat loss and how to get the most out of your workouts.

 MYTH 1 – Cardio is the best way to burn fat